SkylineCommunications/dataminer-docs/connector-help/connector_help/DTAG Passive Protocol.md

 ## About

-The driver will query the DMSabout this element every minute.
+The driver will query the DMS about this element every minute.
 This way it's not necessary to restart the element after editing its settings.

 ## Installation and configuration